 The Vintaj Patina line of metal paint products makes gorgeous inks specially formulated for metal jewelry.

-What makes its palette unique is its focus on antique tones.
+What makes its palette unique is its focus on jewel tones.
 The ink doesn’t quite form a hard resin coat but rather gives the metal a natural stained look.

 If you are a fan of the distressed look of vintage brass, bronze, or copper jewelry, then you’ll love this three-pack.

-The paint is superb for staining metal charms and findings giving them a beautiful natural weathered patina effect regardless of whether it’s steel, pewter, or aluminum.
+The paint is superb for staining metal charms and findings giving them a beautiful weathered yet vibrant look.

 We particularly loved that Vintaj Patina creates a more durable finish resistant to scratch and scuffs, unlike enamel and acrylic paints.
 Also, it needs no special sealing to stay permanent.